-There are some cases where the state courts will treat a child as an adult based on the crime committed.
-These exceptions include when:
+However, the Juvenile Court will waive its exclusive jurisdiction in specific circumstances.
+This means there are some cases where the state courts will treat a child as an adult based on the crime committed.

 - A child at least 14 years old has committed a crime that, if committed by an adult, would be punishable by life in prison.